andrewxhill/andrewxhill.github.io/_posts/2015-04-17-torque-unknown.markdown

 Like I said before, now the data is rendered in the client.
 That means we can do neat things with it.
 Using the [CartoDB.js](http://docs.cartodb.com/cartodb-platform/cartodb-js.html) library, we can add events to our map and restyle or filter the data on the fly based on the values returned by our aggregation.
 Take a look at [this map](http://bl.ocks.org/andrewxhill/adb44dcdcf30ee449e87) for inspiration on using dynamically set Torque styles.
 You can also have tight control on the colors returned by each aggregation, which can be challenging using color-compositing often done on tile based maps.

+One of my favorite parts though, zoom based aggregation is _built in_.
+Go ahead, zoom in and you'll see the the dots always remain the same number of screen pixels.

 ## Bubble maps that grow